dirkkelly/dirkkelly/content/2018/01/09-capitalism-is-killing-itself-dr-richard-wolff.md

 date: 2018-01-09
 title: Capitalism is Killing Itself - Richard Wolff
 subtitle: These recurring problems of Capitalism, Maxism says are built into the system.
-tag: [Capialism, Marxism, Richard Wolff, Empire Files]
+tag: [Capitalism, Marxism, Richard Wolff, Empire Files]
 ---

 When I arrived to the United States in 2011 my friend told me he had been at the Occupy Wallstreet demonstrations the previous week, I thought he was crazy.